 There are some important things you should know about this tariff.
 We've put a brief summary below for you, but please ensure you download and read all the terms and conditions:

-To see an estimate of how much you’d be paying with Fixed Energy Online April 2016, get a quote.
+To see an estimate of how much you'd be paying with Price Fix May 2016, get a quote.

-Fixed Energy Online April 2016: is a fixed-price tariff that’s available to new or existing customers with standard credit or Economy 7 meters paying by monthly or quarterly Direct Debit.
+Price Fix May 2016: is a fixed-price tariff that's available to new or existing customers with standard credit or Economy 7 meters paying by monthly or quarterly Direct Debit.
 Unfortunately it’s not available to customers with non-standard or pre-payment meters or Receipt of Bill customers.
-You’ll also need to manage your account by email and online with paperless billing.

 Changing your tariff or supplier: There's no exit fee if you decide to switch tariff or supplier.